MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 4:14PM INF start HTTP gateway server at [::]:8080
 ```

-and open Postman to send this login user RPC,
+and open Postman to send this `LoginUser` RPC,

 ![](../images/part53/1.png)